How Commercial Offset Litho Printing Works

 What is Lithography?

-Lithography is a planographic form of printing, which basically means that the printing surface is flat.
-Image and non-image areas on the printing plate are on the same plane, with image areas accepting ink and non-image areas repelling it.
+Lithography is a planographic printing process, meaning the printing surface is completely flat.
+The image and non-image areas are on the same level, but they react differently to ink and water.

 a single colour offset litho printing press